-In a separate small mixing bowl, combine the dressing ingredients.
+In a separate small mixing bowl, add the dressing ingredients and whisk to combine.

-To serve, place 2 cups of arugula on a plate and top with 1 cup of lentil salad.
-Drizzle 1 - 2 Tablespoons of dressing over each salad.
+To serve, place 2 cups of leafy greens or arugula on a plate and top with 1 cup of lentil salad and top with chopped avocado.
+Drizzle 1 - 2 Tablespoons of dressing over each salad and enjoy!

 *Trader Joe's sells cooked lentils found in the produce section that work great with this recipe.
 If you don't have access to Trader Joe's, cook 1 cup dry lentils according to package instructions.